Skip to Main Content

 Production sound excellence across France.

-Here is how this works in practice.
-A sound mixer, also known as the production sound mixer, is responsible for capturing all on-set audio.
-This includes dialogue, ambient sound, and effects.
-They select and position microphones, manage audio levels in real time, and make sure that each take delivers clean, usable recordings.
-High-quality production sound reduces costly ADR sessions and preserves authentic performances.
+A sound mixer, also called the production sound mixer, captures all on-set audio.
+This covers dialogue, ambient sound, and effects.
+They pick and place the microphones, ride the audio levels live, and make sure each take gives clean, usable recordings.
+Strong production sound cuts costly ADR sessions and keeps performances true.

-Here is the short of it.
-We connect you with production sound mixers who deliver broadcast-quality audio in any environment.
-Our network has pros equipped to handle everything from intimate dialogue scenes to complex multi-source recordings on features, documentaries, commercials, and live events.
+We connect you with production sound mixers who deliver broadcast-quality audio in any setting.
+Our network has pros for close dialogue scenes and for layered multi-source recordings alike.
+They work on features, documentaries, commercials, and live events.

 ACT 01